Exclusive Data: Educators’ ‘Careless’ Child Abuse Reports Devastate Thousands of NYC Families

 “It is really easy to be a person with money in this country, … particularly white, and not have any sense of child welfare services as anything more than people who are genuinely helping children,” she said.
 “You might never know there are 50,000 investigations every year in New York City, which is really an astronomical number.”

 Curtis-Hackett, for her part, has taken the situation into her own hands.
 After being reported to child protective services, she no longer wants her family to participate in a system she calls the “school-to-ACS pipeline.”

 Last year, she pulled her kids from the public school system.
 Now, they homeschool.

 “I don’t trust the [Department of Education],” she said.
 “I will not allow my children to be collateral damage.”

-Correction: An earlier version of this story had national figures for the number of child welfare reports in 2020, the number of children who suffered abuse and neglect that year and the number who died.
-Those figures have been corrected to reflect New York City’s rates.
+Correction: An earlier version of this story stated national figures for the number of children in 2020 who had died, suffered abuse or neglect, and been reported to CPS by any source, not just educators.
+Those contextual data have been corrected to reflect New York City’s rates.